How do you invest in yourself?

 Investing resources today to improve the quality of your life in the future.

-When it comes to personal resources, there’s two that come to mind:
+As far as personal resources, two in particular come to mind:

-You can invest each of these resources to improve your quality of life.
+You can invest both of these resources to improve your quality of life.

 - Physical Health